Moving and stocking live aquatic organisms

 Applications for translocation and stocking of fish will be assessed for completeness by the administrative officer of the Translocation Evaluation Panel (TEP).

-A determination on translocation and stocking will be made by the Secretary of the Department of Transport (DoT), or a delegate of the Victorian Fisheries Authority (VFA) who may consider the advice of the TEP before making a decision on the application.
+A determination on translocation and stocking applications will be made by the VFA CEO or delegate, who may consider the advice of the TEP before making a decision on an application.

-Members of the TEP are appointed by the Secretary DoT, or VFA delegate, to provide expert advice about the translocation of live aquatic organisms.
+Members of the TEP are appointed by VFA CEO, to provide expert advice about the translocation of live aquatic organisms.

 Membership includes: